carissalow/rapids/docs/setup/configuration.md

     If `[IF_MISSING_TZCODE]` is set to `STOP`, RAPIDS will stop its execution and show you an error message.

     If `[IF_MISSING_TZCODE]` is set to `USE_DEFAULT`, it will assign the time zone specified in `[DEFAULT_TZCODE]` to any devices with missing time zone information in `[TZCODES_FILE]`.
-This is helpful if only a few of your participants had multiple timezones and you don't want to specify the same time zone for the rest.
+This is helpful if only a few of your participants had multiple timezones, and you don't want to specify the same time zone for the rest.

 ??? note "How does RAPIDS handle Fitbit devices?"
-    Fitbit devices are not time zone aware and they always log data with a local date-time string.
+    Fitbit devices are not time zone aware, and they always log data with a local date-time string.

-    - When none of the Fitbit devices in your study changed time zones (e.g., `p01` was always in New York and `p02` was always in Amsterdam), you can set a single time zone per Fitbit device id along with a timestamp 0 (you can still assign multiple time zones to smartphone device ids)
+    - When none of the Fitbit devices in your study changed time zones (e.g., `p01` was always in New York and `p02` was always in Amsterdam), you can set a single time zone per Fitbit device id along with a timestamp of 0 (you can still assign multiple time zones to smartphone device ids)
     ```csv
     device_id, tzcode,              timestamp
     fitbit123, America/New_York,     0
     fitbit999, Europe/Amsterdam,     0
     ```

     - On the other hand, when at least one of your Fitbit devices changed time zones **AND** you want RAPIDS to take into account these changes, you need to set `[ALLOW_MULTIPLE_TZ_PER_DEVICE]` to `True`. **You have to manually allow this option because you need to be aware it can produce inaccurate features around the times when time zones changed**.
-This is because we cannot know exactly when the Fitbit device detected and processed the time zone change.
+This is because we cannot know precisely when the Fitbit device detected and processed the time zone change.

-        If you want to `ALLOW_MULTIPLE_TZ_PER_DEVICE` you will need to add any time zone changes per device in the `TZCODES_FILE` as explained above.
-You could obtain this data by hand but if your participants also used a smartphone during your study, you can use their time zone logs.
-Recall that in RAPIDS every participant is represented with a participant file `pXX.yaml`, this file links together multiple devices and we will use it to know what smartphone time zone data should be applied to Fitbit devices.
-Thus set `INFER_FROM_SMARTPHONE_TZ` to `TRUE`, if you have included smartphone time zone data in your `TZCODE_FILE` and you want to make a participant's Fitbit data time zone aware with their respective smartphone data.
+        If you want to `ALLOW_MULTIPLE_TZ_PER_DEVICE`, you will need to add any time zone changes per device in the `TZCODES_FILE` as explained above.
+You could obtain this data by hand, but if your participants also used a smartphone during your study, you can use their time zone logs.
+Recall that in RAPIDS, every participant is represented with a participant file `pXX.yaml`, this file links together multiple devices, and we will use it to know what smartphone time zone data should be applied to Fitbit devices.
+Thus set `INFER_FROM_SMARTPHONE_TZ` to `TRUE`, if you have included smartphone time zone data in your `TZCODE_FILE` and want to make a participant's Fitbit data time zone aware with their respective smartphone data.

 ---
 ## Data Stream Configuration